tahardi/bearclave/docs/concepts.md

 the integrity and authenticity of isolated code to outside parties.
 This process is known as **remote attestation**.
 TEEs generate a report containing platform information (e.g., CPU vendor, firmware version) and a measurement of the isolated code.
-This report is cryptographically signed with a key available only to the TEE.
-The public component of this key is made widely available so that anyone can verify the signature and information contained within the report.
+This report is cryptographically signed with a private key available only to the TEE.
+The public component is made widely available so that anyone can verify the signature and information contained within the report.